 But don't stop there: Why only protect your hands from potential aggressors, when you can moisturize them at the same time?
 An mbg staffer let us in on a little DIY tip (the same one who had this nail-strengthening trick), and we're never looking back.

 The tip?
 Apply a hand mask while washing the dishes.

-Not only do the oils themselves provide skin-softening lipids and antioxidants, but the steamy, sudsy water takes this mini mask a step further: Steam increases the skin's permeability, which can help these healthy oils penetrate deeper into the pores for baby-soft skin; it's the same reason an esthetician might use a facial steamer before going in with masks or peels, or why you might throw on a shower cap after sliding a hair mask through your strands so the conditioning agents can penetrate into the inner layer of the hair shaft.
+Not only do the oils themselves provide skin-softening lipids and antioxidants, but the steamy, sudsy water takes this mini mask a step further: Steam increases the skin's permeability6, which can help these healthy oils penetrate deeper into the pores for baby-soft skin; it's the same reason an esthetician might use a facial steamer before going in with masks or peels, or why you might throw on a shower cap after sliding a hair mask through your strands so the conditioning agents can penetrate into the inner layer of the hair shaft.